NatashaRy/house-price-predictor/README.md

 ![Summary page](docs/readme-imgs/summary.png)

 **Content**:
+- **Introduction**: Explains what the page is about.
-- **Introduction**: Summary of project and its goals.
+- **Project Summary**: Summarizes the project and its goals.
-- **Dataset Details**: Link to the Kaggle and quick summary of dataset listing:
+- **Dataset Details**: Link to the Kaggle dataset and quick summary of dataset listing:
 	- Number of rows
 	- Number of columns
 	- Target varible
 	- Key variables
 	- Dataset preview
-- **Business Requirements**: States the project's two business requirements.
+- **Business Requirements**: Both project business requirements are listed with links to pages associated with them.
 - **Link to README**: Link to the README file on GitHub.

 ### Correlation Analysis
 - **File name**: [`analysis.py`](https://github.com/NatashaRy/milestone-project-heritage-housing-issues/blob/main/app_pages/analysis.py)
+- **Icon**: 📈
 - **Purpose**: Address Business Requirement 1 by analyzing and visualizing the correlation between house attributes and sale prices.
 - **State Business Requirement 1**: Clearly outline the requirement to identify variables correlated with sale prices.

 ![Correlation Analysis page](docs/readme-imgs/correlation-analysis.png) ![Correlation Analysis](docs/readme-imgs/correlation-analysis-inspect.png)

 **Content**:
-- **Introduciton**:
+- **Introduciton**: Explains what the page is about.
-	- Page introduction.
-	- Reminder of business requriement 1.
-	- Checkbox to inspect raw dataset.
-- **Conclusion**:
+- *Optional* - **Checkbox to inspect raw dataset**: When checked a scrollable table with the 10 first rows of raw dataset is displayed.
-	- Conclusion from correlation analysis with key observations.
+- **Summary of Analysis**: Summary of what the correlation analysis contributed and conclusions along with information box.
+	- **Information Box**: Listing 3 key observations from the correlations analysis.

 ![Correlation Analysis - Custom Heatmap Dropdown](docs/readme-imgs/corr-analysis-custom-heatmap.png) ![Correlation Analysis - Custom Heatmap Example](docs/readme-imgs/corr-analysis-custom-heatmap1.png) ![Correlation Analysis - Distribution of Sale Price](docs/readme-imgs/corr-analysis-dist.png)

 ![Correlation Analysis - Predefined Heatmap](docs/readme-imgs/corr-analysis-predefined-heatmap.png) ![Correlation Analysis - Bivariate Analysis](docs/readme-imgs/corr-analysis-biv.png) ![Correlation Analysis - Bivariate Analysis Continued](docs/readme-imgs/corr-analysis-biv2.png)

+- **Heatmaps**: Divided into two tabs; one for predefined heatmaps and one for create custom heatmap.
+	- **Column 1 - Checkboxes to Display Predefined heatmaps**: When checked chosen heatmap is displayed, including:
+		- Pearson Correlation Heatmap
-- **Visualizations**:
+		- Spearman Correlation Heatmap
-	- **Heatmaps**:
+		- PPS Matrix Heatmap
-		* **Custom heatmap**: Dropdown to choose variables to correlate in heatmap.
-		* **Predefined heatmaps**: Checkbox to for user to show Pearson correlation heatmap, Spearman correlation heatmap or PPS Matrix heatmap.
-	- **Distribution of Target Variable**: Shows bar plot of feature importance.
+	- **Column 2 - Create Custom Heatmap**: Users can select their own variables for correlation analysis using the multiple choice dropdown menu.
+- **Checkbox to Display Target Variable Distribution**: When checked a histogram with distrubution of `SalePrice` is displayed.
-	- **Bivariate Analysis**: Displays a series of plots of key variables and SalePrice.
+- **Checkbox to Display Bivariate Analysis**: When checked several plots are displayed, showing the relationshop between key variables and the target variable.

 ### Hypotheses and Validation
 - **File name**: [`hypotheses.py`](https://github.com/NatashaRy/milestone-project-heritage-housing-issues/blob/main/app_pages/hypotheses.py)
+- **Icon**: 🔍
 - **Purpose**: Present the hypotheses formulated during the project and describe how they were validated.

 ![Hypotheses page](docs/readme-imgs/hypotheses.png)

 **Content**:
-- **Introduction**:
+- **Introduction**: Explains what the page is about.
-	- Page introduction.
-	- Summary of Findings.
+- **Hypotheses and Results**: Summary of the results we have reached when we have tested the hypotheses displayed in an information box.
+- **Explore Hypotheses**: Dropdown that allows the user to select one of the four hypothesis to explore further.
+- **Hypothesis**: Each hypothesis is described with:
+	- **Rationale**: Explains the reasoning behind the hypothesis.
+	- **Validation**: Describes the methods and analyses used to test it.
+	- **Plot image**: Visualizes the relationship between variables.
+	- **Result**: Summarizes whether the hypothesis was confirmed, partially confirmed, or rejected.

 ![Hypotheses - Dropdown](docs/readme-imgs/hypotheses-dropdown.png)